Jtalbert15/Powershell-ISE-and-scripting/README.md

 <img width="903" alt="Screenshot 2024-06-02 at 2 22 23 PM" src="https://github.com/Jtalbert15/Powershell-ISE-and-scripting/assets/66844406/e94d81ec-833b-4d38-a880-43b5e642ea30">

-Now after we have our first name we need to use the append paramateter
+Now after we have our first name we need to use the append parameteter

-This stops powershell from just overwriting our string and adds on from the previous string
+This stops Powershell from just overwriting our string and adds on from the previous string

 <img width="904" alt="Screenshot 2024-06-02 at 2 26 13 PM" src="https://github.com/Jtalbert15/Powershell-ISE-and-scripting/assets/66844406/218fbd0b-c0a8-415e-8d07-9c75b36ac6d6">